nvmalovichko/celery-redis-one-task/README.md

 ## Examples
 - Simple one instance task.

   (`60*15` - redis cached lock id maximum lifetime in seconds.
-When task is ended lock will be deleted automatically.)
+When task is ended lock, will be deleted automatically.)
 ```
 @shared_task(name='Task name')
 @singleton_task(60 * 15)